ShaunSpinelli/mikew-client/README.md

 ### Questionnaire from client

-Q: How would you rate your satisfication with the current version of the site on a scale from 1 to 10?
+Q: How satisfied are you with the site on a scale from 1 to 10?
+A: 8

+Q: How easy do you find the site to navigate on a scale from 1 to 10?
+A: 7

 Q: What changes would you like to see made to the site?
 A: I would like to see these fields in the contact form and/or booking form: